-Builders that construct homes and common elements for purchase by consumers must be required to deliver a product that is free from material defects and exhibits good workmanship.
+CAI believes builders that construct homes and common elements for purchase by consumers must be required to deliver a product that is free from material defects and exhibits good workmanship.
 Builders rely on design professionals and subcontractors (hereafter referred to as Construction Affiliates) to deliver homes and common elements that meet those standards.

 CAI also recognizes the importance that homeowners have reasonable expectations of the quality of construction of their homes.
-CAI supports legislation and regulations concerning construction defects that adequately balance the rights and responsibilities of community associations, their governing boards, homeowners, builders and construction affiliates.
+CAI supports legislation and regulations concerning construction